juliodev-git/TargetFinderUnity/README.md

 Target Folder contains UI animation clips for the arrow (you will have to create the Animator StateMachine - please consider watching the linked Tutorial for more help.

 [How To Z-Target in Unity Like Ocarina of Time](https://www.youtube.com/watch?v=FfDKWj-0Uyc)

+Tutorial Addendum 1: Additional changes have been made to Target.cs and TargetFinder.cs to account for targets being destroyed or disabled mid-lock-on.
+Typically, targets are going to be destroyed during gameplay and during lock-on.
+The account for this, OnDestroy will now remove the target from the target pool and the TargetFinder will also check every frame if the currentTarget still exists.